saisudheerp/Aps_portfolio/README.md

 ### 6. Medicine Availability

-For checking the availability of medicines in various pharmacies, a sequential search is impractical.
+For checking the availability of medicines in various pharmacies, a linear search is impractical because some patients should be treated based on emergencies.
 The best approach would be using Breadth-First Search (BFS) to explore all nearby pharmacies systematically.
-Time Complexity and Space complexity is O(n).
+Time Complexity and Space complexity are O(n).
 Here is my code for [BFS](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c).

 ### 7. Patient Queue Management

-For managing patient queues in clinics, a first-come-first-served approach may be inefficient.
+For managing patient queues in clinics, a first-come-first-served approach may be inefficient because some patients should be treated based on emergencies.
 The best approach would be using a Priority Queue to handle patients based on urgency.
 Time Complexity is O(n).
 Here is my code for [Priority Queue](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/priority_q.c).

 ### 8. Symptom Tracking Over Time

-For tracking changes in symptoms over time, basic methods may not capture trends accurately.
+This use case  is to track changes in symptoms over time.
+A person experiencing normal leg pain might initially ignore it, but if the pain continues for several days, it could be a sign of a more serious condition like bone cancer.
+Therefore, it is crucial to monitor the symptoms continuously at regular intervals.
 The best approach would be using the Sliding Window Algorithm to analyze data within specific intervals.
 Time Complexity is O(n) and space complexity is O(1).
 Here is my code for the [Sliding Window Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/sliding_window.cpp).

 ### 9. Insurance Claim Processing